 For apps that connect people with one another, real-time messaging systems enable a broad array of interactions that help digital experiences of all kinds feel as immediate and natural as their in-person equivalents.

 Real-time messaging powers features like arenas for multiplayer games, audience-wide polls for virtual live events, and collaborative whiteboards for elearning platforms.
 In all these cases, real-time messaging provides instantaneous and scalable communications between all users.

 Mobile game studio Pocket Gems, for example, found that in-the-moment camaraderie fuels player relationships and strengthens in-game communities.

 For its virtual live events, LiveLike’s audience chat lets fans join in the energy of the crowd for pivotal moments like celebrating a touchdown.

-And, in sensitive use cases like telemedicine, the immediacy and authenticity of chat drives positive care outcomes by creating a space for patients and doctors to share honest communication.
+And, in sensitive use cases like telemedicine, the immediacy and authenticity of real-time chat drives positive care outcomes by creating a space for patients and doctors to share honest communication.

-No matter the end-use, messaging apps at large rely on real-time communication to send and receive chat messages instantaneously.
-Beyond this essential functionality, RTM is also the basis on which developers build value-add features like user presence, typing indicators, and push notifications.
+No matter the end-use, real-time messaging apps at large rely on real-time communication to send and receive chat messages instantaneously.
+Beyond this essential functionality, real-time messaging is also the basis on which developers build value-add features like user presence, typing indicators, and push notifications.

 In general, real-time messaging connects people because it lets everybody see and interact with the same information in the same moment.
 This brings the immediacy and genuine energy of in-person experiences directly into remote interactions.